Tips on Preparing a Competitive Application for the Rangel Summer Enrichment Program

 3) Demonstrate a strong academic background.

 Applicants should provide official transcripts for ALL colleges or universities that they have attended.
 Failure to submit all transcripts up front can slow consideration of an application.
-Applicants should request transcripts early and ensure that they are submitted to the Rangel Program before the deadline.
+Applicants should request transcripts early and ensure that they are uploaded to the Rangel Program application before the deadline.
 The panel reviews all academic transcripts, looking for course work that would, overall, normally indicate particular academic ability and rigor or that is relevant to Department of State Foreign Service skill needs.
 There is no specific requirement for an academic major, and past participants have had a wide range of majors, including International Studies, Economics, Political Science, Business , Communications, Psychology, Foreign Languages, etc. The panel is interested in the overall academic background.
 However, it does look for coursework in the following areas: Mathematics /Quantitative Courses or Sciences; English; Economics, Business or Management; Government / Political Science; and foreign language skill or studies.
 Coursework in these areas is not required but can be a useful indicator of success in the program and beyond.

 4) Obtain strong letters of recommendation; ensure they arrive on time.